ec-europa/europa-component-library/src/website/src/pages/ec/components/button/docs/usage.md

 ## When to use

 - to indicate a negative action, to pair it with a primary button
-- as a secondary action next to the primary button - Cancel, Reject
+- as a secondary action next to the primary button - such as Cancel, Reject
 - next to the primary button if it is a yes and no scenario

 ## When not to use